lorforlinux/docs.beagleboard.io/intro/blinkLED.rst

 ------------------

 For this step you need to get a USB cable and attach your Beagle to your host computer with it.
+Where you attached the cable depends on which Beagle you have.
+Click on the tab for your board.

 .. tabs::